microsoft/TailwindTraders-Backend/Documents/Devspaces.md

 *  dev      True
 ```

-## Deploying the serviceaccount the the namespace
+## Deploying the serviceaccount in the namespace

 All pods created by Helm charts run under the `ttsa` service account.
 You **must deploy the service account before deploying any DevSpaces workload**.
 Just apply the file `/Deploy/helm/ttsa.yaml` on the Devspace namespace (i. e. `dev`):